Kim Kardashian, Kanye Not Invited To Oscars After-Parties — Not A-List Enough?

 Kim Kardashian and Kanye West did not attend any of the big Oscars after-parties, not because they did not want to, but because no one invited them, sources close to the couple claimed, according to Radar Online.

-Kim was actually hopping to attend one of the parties, but for the third year in a row she did not receive any invitation, the alleged sources said.
+Kim was actually hoping to attend one of the parties, but for the third year in a row, she did not receive any invitation, the alleged sources said.

 Failure to secure an invitation to at least one of the big Oscars after-parties sends a distressing message to the reality TV star and her rapper husband that they are not as A-list as they would like to think, the sources said.

-Kim had hoped that she would be able to attend the Vanity Fair party, or any of the Oscars after-party, but no one invited her, it was claimed.
+Kim had hoped that she would be able to attend the Vanity Fair party or any of the Oscars after-party, but no one invited her, it was claimed.

 “Kim was hoping to go to the Vanity Fair party, or really any party.
 But she didn’t receive an invitation!”